chinchilla42/chinchilla42/README.md

-### Hi there 👋
+### Hi I'm @chinchilla42 👋

+## About me
-- 🔭 I’m currently working on css animations
+🧑‍🎓 I study web development at Openclassrooms and I am an amumni of 42 Paris 🔭 I'm currently working on CSS animations
-- 🌱 I’m currently learning html css and javascript
+🌱 I'm currently learning HTML5 CSS3 and Sass